boschresearch/blech-doc/website/content/en/docs/blechc-development/git-workflow.md

 ## Branches

-For the Blech compiler development we use branches and roughly follow the [Git/Github branching standards & conventions](https://gist.github.com/digitaljhelms/4287848)
+For the Blech compiler development we use branches and follow the article: [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/).

-The contained [workflow diagram](https://gist.github.com/digitaljhelms/4287848#workflow-diagram) visualizes this in a nice way.
+The contained [workflow diagram](https://nvie.com/img/git-model@2x.png) visualizes this in a nice way.

+The main branches with a permanent lifetime are:
+* `master`
+* `develop`

+The branch `develop` reflects the latest development steps, that are successfully build and tested.

-Since we did not release a stable version until now, we do not have stable branch but only a master branch that reflects the evolution of the language and gets tagged from time to time.
+Since we did not release a stable version until now, the `master` branch reflects the evolution of the language and is tagged for pre-releases.